A lot of times we read

 Our lady with the issue

 of blood acted on her faith.
-Had she
+Today one

-Today one often hears that baptism, clearly a command of God (I have
+often hears that baptism, clearly a command of God (I have never heard anyone

 When we say this command

-matters and I will obey it on the one hand but then on the other hand say that
+matters and I will obey it on the one hand but then, on the other hand, say that this

 obedience to it then we have displaced the king of glory as the lawmaker, we